Langeliers wins Futures MVP; HR, nails runner, AL wins 6-4

 New York Yankees prospect Jasson Dominguez and Minnesota’s Matt Wallner hit two-run homers in the third inning off San Francisco’s Kyle Harrison, who took the loss.

-Dominguez, at 19 the second-youngest prospect at the game behind Miami pitcher Eury Pérez, tied the score 3-3 with his 415-foot drive on a slider at the letters.
-Wallner homered three batters later on hanging sinke r for a 5-3 lead, a 115.3 mph drive hit harder than any home run by the major league Twins this year.
+Dominguez, at 19 the youngest AL prospect at the game, tied the score 3-3 with his 415-foot drive on a slider at the letters.
+Wallner homered three batters later on hanging sinker for a 5-3 lead, a 115.3 mph drive hit harder than any home run by the major league Twins this year.

 ‘In an ideal world, that’s what I would have done,” Wallner said.